slouloudis/reading-notes/rn4me-cssBasic-markdown.md

 ```
 `hover` will make the h2 red when the mouse hovers over it.

-Some useful Psuedo selectors:
+Some useful Pseudo selectors:

 ```
 [tag]:first-child/last-child;
 [tag]:nth-child(n); - (2) would select every second child
 [tag]only-child; for every [tag] that only has one child, will change property.
 ```
-**Keep in mind, if you have a `ul` nested in an `li` you need to select the `ul` tag to use the Psuedo selectors above, - think child of the tag, not child of the block.**
+**Keep in mind, if you have a `ul` nested in an `li` you need to select the `ul` tag to use the Pseudo selectors above, - think child of the tag, not child of the block.**

 # Color, Image, and other shiny things